dingo-d/woo-solo-api/README.md

 ## Credits

-Solo API WooCommerce Integration is maintained by Denis Žoljom
+Woo Solo Api is maintained by Denis Žoljom

 ## Licence

-Solo API WooCommerce Integration is Copyright © 2017 Made by Denis.
+Woo Solo Api is Copyright © 2017 Made by Denis.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.